Posted on behalf of Phillips Law Group on Jan 30, 2010 in Criminal Law

 As part of the right to a trial is the right to confront witnesses that appear to testify against the defendant.
 This is grounded in the concept of fairness, as no one should be allowed to simply present damaging testimony against a defendant without being challenged by the defense.
 This situation is where working with an experienced Phoenix criminal defense attorney is critical, as he or she will be able to cross-examine every witness with precision in an attempt to find the truth of what's being asserted.

 Overall, there are several rights available to someone who's being investigated for a crime.
 The system of justice dictates that these rights should be afforded to every defendant in order to minimize the chance that an innocent person will be wrongfully convicted.
 If you face this situation, the worst thing you can do is hesitate.
-Contact the Phoenix criminal defense lawyers at David Wroblewski & Associates today to schedule an initial consultation.
+Contact the Phoenix criminal defense lawyers at Montano Arentz & Associates, PLLC today to schedule an initial consultation.